binig/gradle-sprintboot-angular2-blank/README.md

-== blank application for spring boot and angular 2 to start use
+== blank application for spring boot and angular 2 (based on angular seed https://github.com/mgechev/angular2-seed )

+to start use

 ```
-./gradlew server:serve
+./gradlew run
 ```

+conf is done in the .env file